 - What is one lesson you’ve learned in the past year?

 - Which of my belongings are the most special to me and why?

 - What is causing you to feel the way you do?

 - Are there commitments in your life that you no longer enjoy but feel obligated to continue doing?

 - What do you think about most these days?

-- How do you feel about a certain situation, and what do you know to be factually accurate about that same situation?
+- How do you feel about a certain situation, and what do you know to be factually true about that same situation?

 - What is your favorite part of your daily routine, and why do you enjoy it so much?

-- What needs do you have that you don’t meet in this season of life?
+- What needs do you have that are not being met in this season of life?
 Are there ways that you can work towards meeting those needs?

 - How would you describe yourself to someone else?